 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.1 Other local measures, including survey of pupils, parents, and teachers on the sense of school safety and connectedness.
-Priority 3, Priority 6 100% of Students feel safe on campus and 99% of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher) Data Source: March 2024 Student Survey 90% of Students feel safe on campus and 90% of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher)
+Priority 3, Priority 6 100% of Students feel safe on campus and 99% of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher) Data Source: March 2024 Student Survey 100% of Students feel safe on campus and 99% of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher) 90% of Students feel safe on campus and 90% of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher) 0% change of students feel safe on campus and 0% change of students feel welcomed, valued and connected to others in their school community (marked satisfactory or higher)

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 3.2 Other local measures, including survey of pupils, parents, and teachers on the sense of school supports needs of parents/gaurdians.
-Priority 3, Priority 6 99% percent of parents report a strong sense of support Data Source: March 2024 Parent Survey 90% percent of parents report a strong sense of support 3.3 Efforts the school district makes to seek parent input in making decisions for the school district and each individual school site.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline Data Source: March 2025 Student Survey 3.2 Other local measures, including survey of pupils, parents, and teachers on the sense of school supports needs of parents/gaurdians.
+Priority 3, Priority 6 99% percent of parents report a strong sense of support Data Source: March 2024 Parent Survey 100% percent of parents report a strong sense of support Data Source: March 2025 Parent Survey 90% percent of parents report a strong sense of support +1% 3.3 Efforts the school district makes to seek parent input in making decisions for the school district and each individual school site.
 Priority 3 100% of Parents ar invited and given opportunites to engage in school decision-making and culture building.
+Parent Square Connection Results 100% of Parents of students with exceptional needs are invited and given opportunities to engage in school decision-making and culture building.
 Parent Square Connection Results 100% of Parents ar invited and given opportunites to engage in school decision-making and culture building.
-3.4 Efforts the school district makes to promote parental participation in programs for unduplicated pupils.
+0% 3.4 Efforts the school district makes to promote parental participation in programs for unduplicated pupils.
 Priority 3 100% of Parents of Low Income, EL, Homeless/Foster youth, and Students with Disablities are invited and given opportunites to engage in school decision-making and culture building.
-Parent Square Connection Results 100% of Parents of Low Income, EL, Homeless/Foster youth, and Students with Disablities are invited and given opportunites to engage in school decision-making and culture building.
-3.5 Efforts the school district makes to promote parental participation in programs for individuals with exceptional needs.
-100% of Parents of students with exceptional needs are invited and given opportunites to engage 100% of Parents of students with exceptional needs are invited and given opportunites Dogg 20 of CE
+100% of Parents of Low Income, EL, Homeless/Foster youth, and Students with Disabilities are invited and given opportunities to engage in school decision-making 100% of Parents of Low Income, EL, Homeless/Foster youth, and Students with Disablities are invited and given opportunites to engage in school decision-making 0%